openshift-labs/learn-katacoda/intro-openshift/cluster-access/02-logging-in-via-the-command-line.md

 ``oc get projects``{{execute}}

-In this case the OpenShift cluster is managing user authentication and so prompts you for the credentials.
-In the case of an external authentication service being used as the identity provider, the required steps are a bit different.
+In the case of an external authentication service being used as the identity provider, such as in OpenShift Online Developer Preview, the required steps are a bit different.

-Take the case where you are using the OpenShift Online developer preview.
 If you login using ``oc login`` on the command line you will be presented with an error message:

 ```
 Login failed (401 Unauthorized)